 Europe, Iceland

-Iceland – stop over
+Reykjavik – stop over

-The glaciers, geyers and volcanoes need to wait for another journey.
-The only reason I set foot on Rejkavic was that I could not see myself sitting in a plane for 10 solid hours, going to New York City.
+I certainly did not do Iceland justice by stopping only for two days, but it was not meant to be to a trip to explore this scenic island in the midst of the Atlantic, 2800km from the North Pole.The glaciers, geyers and volcanoes have to wait for another journey.
+The only reason I set foot on Reykjavik was that I could not see myself sitting in a plane for 10 solid hours, going to New York City.
 So I broke up the journey.

-Iceland’s glacier Approachching Rejkavic
+Iceland’s glacier approaching Reykjavik

 Driving into nowhere

-When the car rental person asked if wanted unlimited miles and I said yes, kind of guessing all this is a bit far.
-The person looked a me like a ghost and explained it was a five hours drive each way.
+When the car rental person asked if wanted unlimited miles and I said yes, kind of guessing all this is a bit far, the person looked a me like a ghost and explained it was a five hours drive each way.
 I knew this was not feasable, since I was aleady dead tired, before even starting off.
 I had to sleep in one of these capsulas at Zurich Airport the night before, due to a change of flights.

 Zurich Airport Capsula Hotel for 120 US